 Members had provided very positive feedback on the ‘Jargon buster’ which had been compiled by the Chairman.
 This provided details on abbreviations and acronyms used within Local Authorities.
-The Chairman requested that abbreviations etc. used by specific committees, be noted on each agenda, which would prove useful for any substitute or new Members on a committee.
+The Chairman requested that abbreviations used by specific committees, be noted on each agenda, which would prove useful for any substitute or new members on a committee.

 Members received a report from the Cabinet Member for Commercial and Operations on the Public Sector Decarbonisation Scheme.

 The Council received a grant offer letter on the 11 February 2021 to confirm that it had been successful in a grant application to the Public Sector Decarbonisation Scheme and had provisionally been awarded £950,370 to complete energy efficiency projects in four Council buildings: St Peter’s Hill, South Kesteven House, Guildhall Arts Centre and Bourne Corn Exchange.
 The delivery of the project is expected to achieve a significant decrease of at least 223 tonnes of Carbon towards the Council’s Carbon reduction targets.